Cove Lighting Made Affordable at The Home Depot

 Cove lighting adds architectural interest

 I really love the idea of “washing” the walls with light.
 This hallway used to be dreadful, disproportionately high and narrow.
 Now it doubles as a gallery.
 Since there was nothing I could do with the existing jogs in the walls, I accentuated them by placing cove lighting strategically.
 A dropped soffit — it houses new heating and air-conditioning ducts — improved the proportions.
-Artwork ledges were positioned directly underneath the coves to further emphasize the deliberate approach.
+Artwork ledges directly underneath the coves further emphasize the deliberate approach.
 (You can read about this project and other design ideas in one of my free downloadable ideaBooks.)

 Why The Home Depot?